UnNetHack/pinobot/README.md

 pinobot-monsterdb. pinobot-frontend talks to the IRC server and has direct communication with it and pinobot-monsterdb does all the logic, parsing and handing out monster information.
-The idea is that Pinobot can be upgraded by stopping pinobot-monsterdb and running an updated version of it.
+The idea is that Pinobot can be upgraded by stopping pinobot-monsterdb and running an updated version of it, without having the IRC bot disconnect from any networks.

 Getting this thing to run should be as simple as just running pinobot-frontend first and then pinobot-monsterdb.